rhaulcy/wtp-eecs-2018/pset5/README.md

 (a) Consider  the  problem  of  converting  an  integer  number  into  a  binary  number.
 There  are  many  ways  to do  this  binary  conversion,  but  in  this  problem  we  are  going  to  use  something  similar  to  the  following procedure:

 While  the  number  is  greater  than  zero,

   i.
 Find  the  remainder  after  dividing  the  number  by  2.
 (The  remainder  would  be  0  or  1.) ii.
 Print  the  remainder. iii.
 Divide  the  number  by  2,  using  floor  division.
 Set  the  number  to  this  new  result,  and  repeat  (if the  number  is  still  greater  than  zero).

-Write  code  that  takes  a  decimal  number  and  prints  out  1’s  and  0’s  based  on  the  procedure  above.
+Open `binary.py` and write  code  that  takes  a  decimal  number  and  prints  out  1’s  and  0’s  based  on  the  procedure  above.
 The  program  should  work  as  follows:

 ```python
 Enter  a  number:  23